-Request more information about programs at Dakota County Technical College by clicking on the links below:
+Get more information about Dakota County Technical College by clicking links below:

 Dakota County Technical College, Rosemount, Minnesota, was founded in 1969 through the approval of the state legislature and began operating in 1970 at a site formerly operated by the University of Minnesota.
 The school operates several off campus sites that offer a variety of services to students and the community.
 Over the years increased enrollment has required the school to expand its programs and facilities, resulting in the addition of new buildings and a commitment to providing excellent services and education.
 The school has recently become involved in the Green Campus Commitment with the goal of achieving a neutral carbon footprint by 2020.